CtrlK

 Actionability

-Despite containing code blocks, almost none of it is executable.
-The Python classes (WorkloadAnalyzer, TopologyOptimizer, AdaptiveAgentAllocator, PredictiveLoadManager, TopologyRollback) are all pseudocode with undefined methods like self.collect_performance_metrics() and self.initialize_ml_model().
-The MCP commands in bash blocks reference tools that may not exist (bottleneck_analyze, topology_optimize, load_balance, trend_analysis, swarm_scale) without any verification.
+Despite containing many code blocks, almost none are executable.
+The Python classes (WorkloadAnalyzer, TopologyOptimizer, AdaptiveAgentAllocator, PredictiveLoadManager, TopologyRollback) are all pseudocode with undefined methods like self.measure_complexity(), self.collect_performance_metrics(), etc. The MCP bash commands reference tools that may not exist (bottleneck_analyze, topology_optimize, load_balance, trend_analysis) without verification.
 No concrete, copy-paste-ready workflow exists.

 1 / 3